โ† Back to Blog

 • Player name is a free-text search

-• Book, Market, Game, Game Date, Side, and other dropdowns support multi-select โ€” you can filter to multiple books or markets simultaneously
+• Book, Market, Game, Game Date, Side, and other dropdowns support multi-select โ€” you can filter to multiple books or markets simultaneously.
+Each dropdown includes a Select All button at the top so you can quickly select everything, then un-check just the one or two you don't want โ€” much faster than checking them one by one.

 • Numeric columns (EV %, Recc.
 U, Best Odds, etc.) support min/max range filters โ€” enter a minimum, a maximum, or both